 There is usually time for me to chat about three books for children but my biggest problem is picking which to take with me each month.

-You can see reviews for my recent recommendations below or to listen to the latest book club click on the BBC Berkshire button below and select the right date for Bill's programme.
-(The book club begins just over an hour into his show.)
+You can see reviews for my recent recommendations below or to listen to the latest book club click on the BBC Berkshire and choose Bill's show recorded on the date you're interested in.

 14th August 2018

 Jess has a photographic memory.
 She can remember every tiny detail of every day since the age of 11.
 The only day that she cannot bring into focus is the day her mother died.

 In this book we pick up Jess' story at boarding school.
 Her so-called best friend has just committed suicide and strange messages alert Jess to the fact that things are not quite as they seem and that her past is trying hard to catch up with her.
 She turns to Dan, new boy in school and the only person she feels she has any real connection with.

 This is a story about memory, the scope of the human mind and the lengths some people are prepared to go to in the name of science.
 It is quite dark and thought provoking and it thunders along at a phenomenal pace.
 I spent much of it with my heart inside my mouth.
 Age 13+

 Two sisters lose their mother to cancer and move to New Zealand to begin a new life with their aunt.
 When they arrive they expect to be taken to Aunt Iona's house but instead find themselves living in an eco-village hidden away from society in the thickness of a forest.

 Things in the village don't feel right to the girls but become even stranger when a boat trip ends with them becoming separated and marooned on a group of islands in the Pacific Ocean.

 This is unbelievably good debut story writing with so many layers to it.
 It's main theme addresses the ethical boundaries of medical science and how far these can be stretched.
 How far should research and testing go to find cures for diseases such as cancer?